 Sending you warm greetings and warm wishes for the holidays

 Happy holidays and best wishes for the new year

 Thank you for your continued support and business.
 We hope to work with you again in the coming year.

 Thank you for being a part of our family.
 We look forward to continuing this in the coming year too.

-While year-end greetings are an important step in the relationship between you and your customers and employees, do remember that this is a learning curve and resolve to do better in the years to come.
-Becoming an inclusive and thoughtful organisation cannot happen overnight and needs time to accomplish.
-And if you’re already thinking of how to make a difference, then you’ve taken the important first step.
+While year-end greetings are essential in the relationship between you and your customers and employees, do remember that this is a learning curve and resolve to do better in the coming years.
+Becoming an inclusive and thoughtful organisation cannot happen overnight and needs time.
+And if you’re already thinking of making a difference, you’ve taken the crucial first step.